Rohith-k-7/Rohith-k-7/README.md

 ## 👨‍💻 About Me

-💡 Self-motivated and detail-oriented **AI Engineer / Data Scientist** passionate about building scalable, real-world AI systems.
+💡 Passionate and self-driven AI Engineer / Data Scientist with a strong interest in building scalable AI solutions.
-⚡ Experienced in developing **end-to-end AI applications**, multimodal RAG systems, and real-time computer vision solutions.
+⚡ Hands-on experience in end-to-end AI development, multimodal RAG systems, and real-time computer vision projects.
-🎯 Seeking **Entry-Level AI / Data Science opportunities** to contribute to impactful projects and grow professionally.
+🎯 Open to entry-level AI / Data Science opportunities to work on impactful projects and grow professionally.

 ---